 I am actively involved on personal projects.
-Open source whenever possible, such as Justified Gallery, which has been used on thousands of websites, WordPress plugins, and derivative projects.
+Open source whenever possible, such as Justified Gallery, which has been used on thousands of websites and derivative projects, including 500px.
 Additionally, I like creating games and tools for people; social experiments as I like to call them.
 Ruzzle Solver for example, which has been used by around two million people, or Lucky Scratch, an Android game which reached more than 100 000 downloads.

 As a result, I am quite open to different technologies and languages, and not barred by any specific one.
 As I like to say: the best answer is probably not in the only book you own.

 Outside of my professional sphere, I am a passionate photographer and I enjoy having an active life.
 I am interested in cognitive science.
 I strive to understand the inner workings of people, their behaviors, and brain processes.
 I also like thinking and reading about productivity, and how we can constantly hack our own lives to be more efficient and effective.
-I also like art and design, and I enjoy photography.